 “No I don’t, or at least, I didn’t.
 I’m an adult.”

 “I wouldn’t go that far.
 At most, it’s a commentary of your naiveté, or so people would have you believe.
 I don’t think so, though.
-I think you just have resolute faith.
+I think you have resolute faith.
 Besides, the word naïve implies gullibility.
-Can you really be called gullible if you correct the entire time?
+Can you really be called gullible if you were correct the entire time?
 I do exist, after all.”

 “Nobody’s going to believe that Santa came to visit me.”

 “Does that really matter, though?
 Faith isn’t about how many people agree with you.
-Faith is about believing what you know is right even if no one else agrees.”
+Faith is about believing in what you know is right even if no one else agrees.”